 1. Evaluate the communications provided to various levels (e.g., management and staff) regarding the third-party safety culture assessment for accuracy to the assessment results.
 Consider asking participants in focus groups and interviews (if held) about information received in this area, and evaluate the effectiveness of the licensee’s accuracy in conveying the intended information.

-2. Evaluate the licensee’s response to weaknesses identified in any safety culture , to the extent they are available during the time of the inspection.
+2. Evaluate the licensee’s response to weaknesses identified in any safety culture traits, to the extent they are available during the time of the inspection.

 (a) Determine whether the licensee appropriately identified those weaknesses within their corrective action program.